BelimFaux/3D-Tetris/README.md

 ## Claim

-All main tasks, that is:
+I've implemented all main tasks, that is:

 - T1, T2, T3, T4, T5, T6, T7, T8

-From the extra credit:
+And some from the extra credit:

 - B1, 2x B3